 Shutterstock is a photo archive that offers an extensive collection of images and has both free and paid options.

 To download your first images, you’ll first need to create a free account.
-From there, you can decide whether or not you want to stick with a free version, or go with paid.
+From there, you can decide whether you want to stick with a free version, or go with paid.
 Of course, you’ll gain more image options with the paid version, but you can definitely find a lot of great free options as well.

 Shutterstock also offers video footage, and music as well.